 Ergometrine is used to prevent or control severe bleeding after the placenta has come out.
-Ergometrine should be injected into a large muscle, not into a vein (IV), and only after the baby and the placenta have come out!
-Do not use it for a woman with high blood pressure.
+Do not inject ergometrine into the vein (IV).
+It should be injected into a large muscle.
+Never give this medicine before the baby is born or the placenta has come out!
+Do not give this medicine to a woman with high blood pressure.

 Oxytocin is used to help stop severe bleeding of the mother after the baby is born.
-A doctor or midwife should give it only in the vein.
-Using oxytocin to speed up labor or strengthen the mother in labor is dangerous to both mother and child.
+It is very rare for oxytocin to be needed before the baby is born.
+For this purpose, it should only be given in the vein by a doctor or trained birth attendant.
+Using oxytocin to speed up labor or give strength to the mother in labor can be dangerous to both mother and child.

-Misoprostol was developed to stop bleeding from stomach ulcers, but it is also used to stop bleeding after birth or for abortion.
+Misoprostol was developed to stop bleeding from stomach ulcers, but it is also used to stop bleeding after birth or abortion.
 It is inexpensive and pills can be taken by mouth or inserted into the rectum (see page 508).